The Complete Overview to Social Security in Thailand for Foreigners (2025)

 What Is It?

 It’s similar to social security in many countries in the world.
-Both you and your employer contribute a certain amount of money to the social security office, and get medical and employment benefits in return.
+Both you and your employer contribute a certain amount of money to the social security office and get medical and employment benefits in return.

-How Many Sections Are There?
+How Many Types Are There?

 • Section 33: for everyone who is younger than 60 years old and working legally for a company in Thailand